Service settings

 Provided API

-The API has to be documented in order to make it easier to use for the module developer.
+The provided API has to be documented in order to make it easier to use in the future.

 Communication between two portable services